IBMDevConnect/DBS2020/openSource/readme.md

 2)Open source and IBM - Martin Hickey

+3)Fork the git and fix the issue as per Qiskit standard - Francis Harkins/

-3)Open Source Developer - my Personal Expereince (David and Martin )
+4)Open Source Developer - my Personal Expereince (David and Martin )

-4)Q & A
+5)Q & A

 Speaker Profile :